-Practically speaking, when I use techniques that focus on improving vagus nerve function people are less anxious.
+Practically speaking, when I use techniques that focus on improving vagus nerve function people become less anxious.
 They are better able to interact with others without shutting down, or going into fight or flight.

 I have used it when I’ve had to deal with difficult or annoying clients or students.
 It has also been useful when I’ve had a stressful time and need to be in a better place before dealing with others.
 It is really amazing that way.